martingtaylor/dcpp/README.md

 * DOCKER as a containerisation tool.
 * DOCKER-SWARM as a deploy technology of choice.
 * ANSIBLE as a configuration management tool.
+* Data perssisted to a MySQL Database.
+* The deployment and use of a Load-Balancer.

 The project must also include:
 * A sample of the JIRA Board used during the application life cycle.
 * A simple ERD.
 * A Risk Assessement.

-GITHUB has been used as a code repository: [Link to DCCP GITHUB](https://github.com/martingtaylor/dcpp)
+GITHUB has been used as a code repository: [Link to DCCP GITHUB Repo](https://github.com/martingtaylor/dcpp)

 ## The "Game"
 The appilcation is a simple Cannon Ball / Target game.